jpchip/giveaway-grabber/README.md

 If you have two factor authentication enabled, set the `2FA` option.
 The script will wait for you to enter your code.

+If you set `remember_me` to true, you should only have to enter your two factor code the first time you start the script.

 ### Blacklist

 If there are types of giveaways you always want to skip, you can add a comma separated list of keywords